-For a new, stronger fibre, Kreil then determined a scale value equal to $\frac{1}{17770}$ of the total horizontal intensity.
-Rounded to two significant digits, the average between $\frac{1}{18855}$ and $\frac{1}{17230}$ is equal to this value for the new, stronger fibre.
+Rounded to two significant figures, the average between 1/18855 and 1/17230 is equal to this value for the new, stronger fibre.
 Thus, when Kreil was replacing the fibre, he set up the apparatus so that there was no substantial discontinuity and the observations in the scale divisions were well connected at the critical time around 1 August 1840.
-That implies, that using the same scale value for the period before August 1840 as after August 1840 (that is, the value set by Kreil for the new fibres), we commit only an acceptable inaccuracy.
+This implies that, in using the same scale value for the period before August 1840 as after August 1840 (i.e. the value set by Kreil for the new fibres), we commit only an acceptable inaccuracy.

 The bifilar device, which Karl Kreil installed in mid-1839, operated in the Clementinum observatory until the end of 1845.
 From 1 January of the following year, the old device was replaced by a new one (Hejda et al., 2021a).
-It worked on exactly the same principle, but was probably much smaller than its predecessor.
+It worked on exactly the same principle but was probably much smaller than its predecessor.
 We assume that this new device was in operation until 1904.